Resources updated, June 2016

 Federal, state, and local funding are used to operate regional offices; local funding is often the primary source.
 Services are provided on a sliding payment scale.
 Examples of employment-related services often available through these service agency include supported and sheltered employment, and competitive employment support for those who need minimal assistance.
 Examples of independent living and adult services you may find available include:

 - case management services to access and obtain local services

 - therapeutic recreation, including day activities, clubs, and programs

 - residential services (group homes and supervised apartments)

 The services provided by these agencies, however, vary greatly from community to community due to differences in local funding and priorities.
 The names of the agencies may also vary.
 Again, you will need to check with your state’s agencies that offer such services.
-To see what’s available in your state, visit the Administration on Intellectual and Developmental Disabilities, at:
+To see what’s available in your state:

 Independent Living Centers (ILCs)